What is ISO 20022?

 ISO 20022 will support efficiencies in business processes for business clients.
 Enhanced remittance data will support automated reconciliation and straight-through processing.
 That means more information – such as information from multiple invoices – can be sent with a single electronic payment, reducing the need for manual intervention and re-keying of data, making business processes more efficient.

 ISO 20022 also allows the financial services industry in Canada to consolidate the current LVTS (soon to be Lynx), AFT and EDI payment standards into a single, global standard.
-This will reduce the cost and effort associated with managing multiple payments standards, support innovation across the payments landscape, and enable third-party service providers and payments system users to receive and generate both payment and remittance data in a single message.
+This will reduce the cost and effort associated with managing multiple payments standards, support innovation across the payments landscape, and enable third-party service providers and payment system users to receive and generate both payment and remittance data in a single message.

 Multinational corporations will also benefit from global interoperability as more and more jurisdictions are moving to the ISO 20022 standard.